matekasse/matekasse/README.md

 # matekasse

 Matekasse is a project to track your current drinks and costs per user.
-It's intended usage is for shared student flats or small club or association.
+It's intended usage is for shared student flats, a small club, associations or similar.

 ## Run a stable release